Species: White Oak

 Quantity: 71 Pieces, 5,815 Board Feet

 Finish: Watco Clear

 Edges: Stop Chamfered

-Usually, with this sort of project, the client will show us some sketches or maybe a photo out of a magazine to point us in the right direction—not so with this client.
+Usually, with this sort of project, the client will show us some sketches or maybe a photo from a magazine to point us in the right direction—not so with this client.
 Everything was in his head.
-Luckily, he was well adept at describing his vision.
+Luckily, he was adept at describing his vision.
 He and his wife wanted an outside gathering room, approximately 28’ x 40’ with a woodshed off to one side.
 The stone walls were to be laid in a fashion to mimic an old agricultural building that had fallen into disrepair and then partially restored.
-The setting is idyllic; it sits just behind the clients’ restored 19th century farmhouse and close to an equally old barn, also restored.
+The setting is idyllic; it sits just behind the clients’ restored 19th-century farmhouse and close to an equally old barn, also restored.

-The husband, the owner of Pennsylvania Site Contractors and the general contractor on the project, was highly focused on all details, not the least was material selection.
-The attached shed has a standing seam roof while the main roof is slate; all flashing, gutters and downspouts are copper.
-After more than a year he still hasn’t settled on a finished floor treatment: but, is leaning towards granite cobbles arranged in a fan pattern.
+The husband, the owner of Pennsylvania Site Contractors, and the general contractor on the project were highly focused on all details, not the least being material selection.
+The attached shed has a standing seam roof while the main roof is slate; all flashing, gutters, and downspouts are copper.
+More than a year after substantial project completion, the client finally settled on a finished floor treatment – brick cobbles arranged in a fan pattern.
 The timbers are white oak and the ceiling boards are southern yellow pine.
-The stonework is amongst the best we have ever seen.
+The stonework is among the best we have ever seen.